IJSE-Direct-Entry-Program-10/.github/README.md

-# .github
+# Direct Entry Program - 10

-Direct Entry Program 10 Profile Page
+Welcome to the DEP-10 GitHub Profile